 About Me

-Hi!
-I'm Sarah.
-I'm a thirty-something mom, wife, and artist.
-I spend my time painting, running, cooking, reading, blogging, and chasing my three-year-old daughter.
-I live in the Willamette Valley of Oregon.
+I'm an oil painter living in Eugene, Oregon.
 It's gorgeous here, but it rains a LOT - which perfectly suits my passion for indoor painting.
-While I do aspire to begin plein-air painting, I admit that I love my cosy home-studio and the endless possibilities I find to paint there - subjects ranging from eggs to floral bouquets or my morning cup of coffee.
+I love my cosy home-studio and the endless possibilities I find to paint there - from eggs to floral bouquets or my morning cup of coffee.
 I always paint from life.
 The only photos I use in my work are the ones you see on this blog!

 My first daily painting, February 2008

-In the past few years, I've had a lot of great opportunities, including two big art shows, teaching workshops, and some really cool commissions.
+In the past few years, I've had a lot of great opportunities, including two solo shows, teaching workshops, and some really cool commissions.
 I always love meeting the art-loving public at festivals, art walks, and galleries.

 Phew!
 Thanks for reading this far.
 My blog will always be a work in progress, and I continue to appreciate and rely on all of your love and support.